Tymoshenko row causes Ukraine to call off summit

 "I can say that we have reached an agreement that Mrs Tymoshenko tomorrow will be transferred to the hospital and we can start our therapy," German doctor Lutz Harms told reporters.

-"Dr Harms will take her off her hunger strike and this will take from 10-14 days," Yevgenia told reporters.
+Her daughter, Yevgenia, said that Tymoshenko would gradually wind down her hunger strike as her medical treatment progressed.
+"Dr. Harms will take her off her hunger strike and this will take from 10-14 days," she told reporters.

-Assuming she does move to hospital on Wednesday, this could again upstage Yanukovich since May 9 is Victory Day when he will lead the country in ceremonies marking the Soviet Union's defeat of Nazi Germany.
+If she does make her much-publicised move to hospital on Wednesday, this could again upstage Yanukovich since May 9 is Victory Day when he will lead the country in ceremonies marking the Soviet Union's defeat of Nazi Germany.

-Yevgenia said her mother hoped her situation would be resolved before the start of the Euro championship.
+It was unclear whether she would maintain her hunger strike while being treated by the German doctors.

-"The situation has reached a critical breaking point now and we hope the games will take place in a sporting atmosphere and not an atmosphere of political crisis," Yevgenia quoted her mother as saying.
+"She has not abandoned her hunger strike and she will not abandon it until the question of her situation has been resolved," one of her lawyers, Olexandr Plakhotnyuk, told reporters outside the prison on Tuesday.

 A crowd of her supporters gathered outside the prison.
 Some stuck stickers on the prison walls proclaiming their solidarity with her.
 One read "Ukraine will triumph!" and another declared: "Not guilty!"

-(Additional reporting by Gabriela Baczynska in Warsaw; Reporting by Olzhas Auyezov and Sergiy Karazy; Editing by Andrew Roche)
+(Additional reporting by Gabriela Baczynska in Warsaw; Reporting by Olzhas Auyezov and Sergiy Karazy; Editing by Andrew Osborn)